 Some materials enable customizable design options from curves to multiple colors and wood-grain patterns, while others are more limited in scope.
 When choosing a material for your project, keep your priorities in mind: Are you looking for great design options, the best value or maybe a product that offers a balance of both?

-PVC Decking: Polyvinyl chloride is an all-plastic material with no organic content that resists scratching, splintering and cracking.
-It will not warp or splinter, does not require sanding, staining or sealing and is not affected by termites or decay.
-Clean with soap and water; do not pressure wash.
+Polyvinyl chloride is an all-plastic material with no organic content that resists scratching, splintering and cracking.
+It will not warp or splinter, doesn't require sanding, staining or sealing and isn't affected by termites or decay.
+Clean with soap and water.
+Do not pressure wash.

 Yearly deck maintenance is necessary.
 Check for loose, split or damaged areas and repair as needed.
 Depending on your decking material, hose clean or pressure wash to remove grime and mildew growth.
 Re-stain and seal as recommended by your product's manufacturer.